 Unfortunately, many VPNs are not safe.
-Learn what you need to know to choose a safe VPN, whether VPNs are legal and how to make them even safer.
+Learn what you need to know about choosing a safe VPN, and how to make them even safer.

 A good VPN can provide you with a whole new level of safety and security online, whether you’re just trying to stay safe on the public Wi-Fi at your favorite café or navigating controversial torrent indexers or streaming sites.

 In fact, we consider a VPN a must-have for anyone who’s even remotely concerned about their online safety, security and privacy.